mj3b/rgds/README.md

 ## Decision Log Minimum Requirements

-A decision log is considered governance‑complete only when it records:
+A decision log is considered governance-complete only when it records:

 - Decision question + decision deadline
 - Options considered (at least two)